-There are several kinds of biased questions that ruin the validity of a survey.
-One of the most common is a double barreled question.
+There are several types of biased questions that ruin the validity of a survey.
+One of the most common is a double-barreled question.

 The language used in a survey – both for the questions and answer options – is critical.
 Sometimes, researchers inadvertently use questions that not only confuse but also mislead respondents into making inaccurate choices.
 In doing so, they compromise the results of the survey and risk derailing important business decisions.